erebys-2/fire_burdened/README.txt

 Holding ALT increases your speed, but your stamina regeneration rate is lowered.
 Holding O will deplete some initial stamina then continuously charge up how many projectiles you shoot.
 You shoot when you lift the key.

+Escape/Backspace and Enter can be used in the main menu or pause menu for quick navigation.

+*Note 2: Toggle screen will change your resolution while the game is running; it does not work on Mac.

 ========================================================================================
 Insiprations: